RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

     rladmin upgrade db <database_name> and module db_name MyDB module_name bf version 20201 module_args ""
     ```

-- To upgrade RedisJSON to 1.0.4 and keep existing arguments and RedisBloom to version 2.2.1 and remove arguments:
+- To upgrade RedisJSON to 1.0.4 with the existing arguments, and upgrade RedisBloom to version 2.2.1 and remove arguments:

     ```sh
     rladmin upgrade module db_name MyDB module_name ReJSON version 10004 module_args keep_args and module db_name MyDB module_name bf version 20201 module_args ""
     ```

+- To upgrade the database to use the latest version of Redis and to use the latest version of the modules that are  by the database:

+    ```sh